CodeMaster10000/event-finder-flask/README.md

 # Event Finder

-A Flask-based backend for the **Event Finder** application, providing a RESTful API to manage users and events with full CRUD support, authentication, and dependency injection.
+A Flask-based backend for the **Event Finder** application, providing a RESTful API to manage users and events with full CRUD support, authentication, dependency injection and AI support.

 ## Features